|Copyright © 2005– by|

 desperado - a trapped piece.
 Because it cannot escape or be adequately defended, a desperado sacrifices itself (a) for as much material as possible, or (b) to create a weakness in the enemy position.

-development - the process of moving as few pawns as possible to bring the knights, bishops and queen from the back rank onto squares that influence the fight for center control, and castling to protect the king behind a wall of pawns and join the rooks.
+development - the process of moving as few pawns as possible to bring the knights, bishops and queen from the back rank onto squares that influence the fight for center control, and castling to protect the king behind a wall of pawns.

 diagonal - a straight line of squares of the same color is a diagonal on the chessboard.